-The NYPD's program, dedicated to the total suspicionless surveillance of Muslims in the greater New York City area, operates under the unconstitutional premise that Muslim beliefs and practices are a basis for law enforcement scrutiny.
-The NYPD has mapped Muslim communities and their religious, educational, and social institutions and businesses in New York City (and beyond).
-It has deployed NYPD officers and informants to infiltrate mosques and other institutions to monitor the conversations of Muslim New Yorkers, including religious leaders, based on their religion without any suspicion of wrongdoing.
-It has conducted other forms of suspicionless surveillance of Muslims, including the monitoring of websites, blogs, and other online forums.
-The results of these unlawful spying activities are entered into NYPD intelligence databases, which have amassed information about thousands of law-abiding Americans.
-A police representative has admitted that the mapping activities have not generated a single lead or resulted in even one terrorism investigation.
+The NYPD's program, dedicated to the total surveillance of Muslims in the greater New York City area, operated under the unconstitutional premise that Muslim beliefs and practices are a basis for law enforcement scrutiny.
+The NYPD mapped Muslim communities and their religious, educational, and social institutions and businesses in New York City (and beyond).
+It deployed NYPD officers and informants to infiltrate mosques and other institutions to monitor the conversations of Muslim New Yorkers, including religious leaders, based on their religion without any suspicion of wrongdoing.
+It conducted other forms of warrantless surveillance of Muslims, including the monitoring of websites, blogs, and other online forums.
+The results of these unlawful spying activities were entered into NYPD intelligence databases, which amassed information about thousands of law-abiding Americans.
+A police representative has admitted that the mapping activities did not generate a single lead or resulted in even one terrorism investigation.

-The NYPD’s spying activities are rooted in prejudice, and have spread fear throughout Muslim communities.
-As a result of unlawful NYPD spying, our clients' religious goals, missions, and practices have been profoundly harmed.
-The discriminatory surveillance program has forced religious leaders to censor what they say to their congregants, limit their religious counseling, and record their sermons, for fear that their statements could be taken out of context by police officers or informants.
-Knowledge and justifiable fear of NYPD surveillance have diminished attendance at mosques, prompted distrust of newcomers out of concern they are NYPD informants, and prevented the mosques from fulfilling their mission of serving as religious sanctuaries.
-Knowledge and justifiable fear of NYPD surveillance have also diminished the ability of a charity and one of its leaders to raise funds and interfered with their mission of fulfilling one of Islam's primary tenets by promoting and providing charity to needy New Yorkers.
+The NYPD’s warrantless surveillance of our clients profoundly harmed their religious goals, missions, and practices .
+It forced religious leaders to censor what they said to their congregants, limit their religious counseling, and record their sermons, for fear that their statements could be taken out of context by police officers or informants.
+It also diminished attendance at mosques, prompted distrust of newcomers out of concern they are NYPD informants, and prevented the mosques from fulfilling their mission of serving as religious sanctuaries.